dnmort/Data-Science-Projects/DataCamp Projects/ReadMe.txt

 # DataCamp Projects
 This folder contains projects I completed on DataCamp (datacamp.com).

-These project showcase skills I have developed in Data Science.
+These projects showcase skills I have developed in Data Science.

 - Guided: projects with detailed instructions and tests for checking results.
 - Unguided: projects with relatively few instructions and no preprogrammed tests.